According to Angel Commodities, gold prices are expected to trade sideways today.

 Angel Commodities' report on Gold

-On Monday, Spot gold prices ended lower by 1.85 percent closing at 1835.9 per ounce as a rising bets on a potential vaccine against the pandemic after a yearlong battle dented appeal for the safe haven, Gold.
+On Tuesday, Spot gold prices ended lower by 1.5 percent closing at 1807.5 per ounce as a rising bets on a potential vaccine against the pandemic after a yearlong battle continued to weigh on the safe haven appeal.

-That, coupled with solid economic activity in U.S. elevated market sentiments.
-Business activities expanding at its fastest pace in five years signals towards an overall recovery in the U.S. economy from the ongoing crisis.
+White House after weeks of the Presidential elections further uplifted the market sentiments.
+The yellow metal was further pressurized as business activities in the U.S. expanded at its fastest pace in five years signaling towards an overall recovery in the world’s largest economy from the ongoing crisis.

-However, the losses were limited as increasing coronavirus cases kept a lid on markets risk appetite.
-Worldwide reported coronavirus cases have surpassed 57 million with a death toll of more than 1.36 million.

 Outlook

-Vaccine hopes amid solid economic data by U.S. & across Europe is expected to dent the appeal for the safe haven, Gold.
+Vaccine hopes amid Joe Biden’s Transition might continue to weigh on the safe haven asset, Gold.
 On the MCX, gold prices are expected to trade sideways in today’s session.